 It is the creator’s right to decide how much of it to share, not yours.
 Unless they have stated that they are comfortable with you including the full sequence, exclude enough of the wraps from your post so that others will not be able to replicate it any more easily than if they watched the original post.

 I like using the app Videoshop to edit out wraps and still make nice, shareable videos.
 You could even simply share a photo of the prettiest moment.

 But Sara, shouldn’t all sequences be free?
 Isn’t withholding the wraps from the entire aerial community gReEdy?

-If the original creator did not make their sequence free for anyone to copy, it’s not up to you to make it free for anyone to copy!
+If the original creator did not make their sequence free for anyone to copy, it’s not up to somebody else to make it free for anyone to copy!
 I encourage you to check directly with the creator if you’re not sure what their boundaries are for their creation.

 As for Anna and me, any sequences we don’t share in full on Instagram are exclusively available to paying Aerial Silks Online members or a la carte video customers.
 These individuals are directly contributing to the platform, which enables the platform to exist.
-Members get access to over 200 hours of tutorials, belong to an exclusive newsletter list, and have the option to make tutorial requests, all for $16.99/month.
-We are currently inviting new members to join and contribute ideas, so we hope that if you haven’t joined yet you will consider doing so!
-We are excited to develop this platform into an increasingly valuable resource for aerialists of all levels.
+Members get access to over 200 hours of tutorials and have the option to make tutorial requests, all for $20/month.
+This is a great resource for anyone who has a rig or open climbs, and enjoys training on their own time.

 SAFETY: Another important thing to keep in mind when it comes to replicating others’ work is that sequences can carry more nuance then you realize.
 Without the complete set of cues and cautions from the original creator, you could be putting your safety at risk by attempting them.
 Plus, you may end up wasting a lot of time on energy trying to figure out the sequence, when you could have just watched the tutorial.